Below are all of the good works and information that we, the Integrated Early Years Service, have been doing within the borough.

 One of these new services is the Child Health clinic, sometimes known as the Well Baby clinic, opened in September at the Isle of Dogs’ Children’s Centre.
 It is proving popular with first-time parents.

 Since launching, the clinic has seen 191 babies and has registered around 150 new families to the children centre services .
-“We have also seen parents and babies from the Well Baby Clinic attending other children’s centre activities the most popular being the Active Baby session,” says children’s centre manager, Sue Nolan.
+“We have also seen parents and babies from the Healthy Child Clinic attending other children’s centre activities the most popular being the Active Baby session,” says children’s centre manager, Sue Nolan.

 Feedback has been overwhelmingly positive: